ErikMisencik/DPML/examples/README.md

 # Reward System for Paper.io Reinforcement Learning Environment

 - **Trail Extension Reward**:
   +1 for every 3 cells added to the trail.
-Encourages agents to create longer trails before converting them into territory.
+Encourages agents to extend their trail before converting it into territory.

 - **Territory Conversion Reward**:
-  Reward proportional to the number of cells converted into territory.
-Encourages agents to secure new territory.
+  +3 for each cell converted into permanent territory.
+Incentivizes agents to secure new territory.

-- **Territory Maintenance Reward**:
-  +2 for each cell in the agent's territory.
-Promotes maintaining and defending existing territory.

-- **Survival Reward**:
-  +1 for every 50 steps survived.
-Encourages agents to balance risk-taking and survival.

 - **Opponent Elimination Reward**:
-  +5 for eliminating an opponent.
-Incentivizes aggressive strategies by rewarding successful eliminations.
+  +10 for eliminating an opponent.
+Rewards aggressive strategies and successful eliminations.

 - **Elimination Penalty**:
-  -10 for being eliminated.
-Penalizes agents for getting eliminated, discouraging overly risky behavior.
+  -10 for self-elimination (stepping on own trail).
+Penalizes risky behavior leading to self-elimination.

 - **Penalty for Losing Territory**:
   Agents lose points equivalent to the number of cells lost to an opponent.
-Encourages active defense of territory.
+Encourages active defense and maintaining control of territory.